datawolf04/cougarWrestling/_posts/2023-11-29-midweek-update.md

 On Monday, we had our first wrestle offs of the season to determine who competes at the meet this week.
 Congratulations to all of the boys who won their weight classes.

 ## Tuesday - Meet vs. Greene County MS
-We traveled to came up a little short (57-46), but we gained some valuable experience!
+We traveled to Greene County MS in Snow Hill, but came up a little short (57-46).
+Still we gained some valuable experience, and I am proud of how our young men performed!
 Pictures from the match were shared on the ClassDojo page.
 Some notable performers:

 - Name 1 won the xxx weight class by pin.
 - Name 2 won the xxx weight class by technical fall.